Questions about your rebate?

 How it works

-1. REPS works through CT’s existing weatherization programs, WAP & HES-IE. Therefore, if you haven’t already, apply for either of these programs to be eligible
+1. Apply for Weatherization Programs.
+REPS works through Connecticut’s existing weatherization programs, WAP & and Home Energy Solutions - Income Eligible .
+If you haven’t already, apply for either of these programs to be eligible.

-2. To ensure access to the greatest benefits, customers must have a current Connecticut Energy Assistance Program (“CEAP”) award or are required to apply for this program year here
+2. Verify Energy Assistance Status.
+To maximize benefits, applicants must either have a current Connecticut Energy Assistance Program (CEAP) award or apply for the program year at: portal.ct.gov/heatinghelp/Connecticut-Energy-Assistance-Program-CEAP

-3. If you meet our qualifications, you will then work with our Community Outreach Coordinator to schedule a weatherization barrier assessment (the purpose of this assessment is to verify the presence of a barrier to energy efficiency upgrades and prepare the scope of work needed to address the issue(s))
+3. Barrier Assessment.
+If you meet our qualifications, a Community Outreach Coordinator will schedule a weatherization barrier assessment to confirm the presence of health and safety barriers to energy efficiency upgrades and outline the necessary remediation work.

-4. If you qualify and the presence of a barrier is verified, ICAST will reach out to have you review and sign an agreement for remediation and requirement to follow through with all free recommended weatherization measures
+4. Agreement and Remediation.
+If a barrier is verified, ICAST will provide an agreement for remediation services, which will include a commitment to follow through with all recommended weatherization measures at no cost.

 Who Is Eligible